ais-one/favv/README.md

 FastAPI Python backend (BE) and Vite + VueJS + Ant Design frontend (FE) template... for your API and Web application needs.

+The difference between this project and [https://github.com/ais-one/vue-crud-x](https://github.com/ais-one/vue-crud-x) are:
+- vue-crud-x is more of a cookbook and recipes are constantly being improved and updated
+- favv tries to seperate boiler plate from custom logic for better maintainability
+- they complement each other and each can be used to improve on the other

 ## Considerations

 The following are considerations for the project.
 The aim is to allow things to be built faster and reduce maintenence overhead.